ton-community/ton-docs/docs/develop/dapps/apis/adnl.md

 You can connect to public lite servers from the global config ([mainnet](https://ton.org/global-config.json) or [testnet](https://ton.org/testnet-global.config.json)) or run your own lite server.

+Read more about Merkle proofs at [TON Whitepaper](https://ton.org/ton.pdf) 2.3.10, 2.3.11.

+## Pros & Cons

+👍 — Reliable.
+Uses API with Merkle proof hashes to verify incoming binary data.
+👍 — Secure.
 Since it checks Merkle proofs, you can even use untrusted lite servers.

-Read more about Merkle proofs at [ADNL Protocol article](/learn/overviews/ADNL) or [TON Whitepaper](https://ton.org/ton.pdf) 2.3.10, 2.3.11.

-## Pros & Cons

-👍 - Ultra secure API with Merkle proofs.
+👍 — Fast.
+Instead of HTTP-middleware directly connects to TON Blockchain nodes.

-👎 - More time is required to figure things out.
-Not compatible with web frontends (non-HTTP protocol).
+👎 — Complicated.
+More time is required to figure things out.
+👎 — Back-end first.
+Not compatible with web frontends (built for non-HTTP protocol).

 ## API reference